-In a joint operation with the Public Prosecutor's Office of Turin, the Guardia di Finanza has struck a hard blow against piracy in the video game sector.
+In a joint operation with the Turin Public Prosecutor's Office, the Guardia di Finanza (Financial Police) has struck a major blow against piracy in the video game industry.

-Operation “Coin-Up 80” led to the seizure of over 12.000 consul counterfeit, with over 47 million games pre-installed “pirated” apps, with an estimated value of over 47,5 million euros.
+Operation “Coin-Up 80” led to the seizure of over 12.000 counterfeit consoles, with over 47 million pre-installed “pirated” games, for an estimated value of over 47,5 million euros.

 The counterfeiters, operating mainly online and through a network of physical stores throughout Italy, marketed consoles that imitated the iconic “retroconsoles” of the 80s and 90s, exploiting the growing popularity of “retrogaming”.